-Hilltop Securities Inc. ("Hilltop Securities") is engaged as Municipal Advisor to the Town in connection with the issuance of the Bonds and Notes.
+Hilltop Securities Inc. ("HilltopSecurities") is engaged as Municipal Advisor to the Town in connection with the issuance of the Bonds and Notes.
 The Municipal Advisor's fee for services rendered with respect to the sale of the Bonds and Notes is contingent upon the issuance and delivery of the Bonds and Notes.
-Hilltop Securities cannot submit a bid for the Bonds or Notes, either independently or as a member of a syndicate organized to submit a bid for the Bonds or Notes.
-Hilltop Securities, in its capacity as Municipal Advisor, does not assume any responsibility for the information, covenants and representations contained in any of the legal documents with respect to the federal and state income tax status of the Bonds or Notes, or the possible impact of any present, pending or future actions taken by any legislative or judicial bodies.
+HilltopSecurities, in its capacity as Municipal Advisor, does not assume any responsibility for the information, covenants and representations contained in any of the legal documents with respect to the federal and state income tax status of the Bonds or Notes, or the possible impact of any present, pending or future actions taken by any legislative or judicial bodies.